AMEXif/eaio-builds/README.md

 # eaio-builds
-Every version of eaio built. (for organization's and redundancy sake)
+Every version of eaio built. (for organization and redundancy)